 During rehearsal for Bob Chilcot's 'Salisbury Vespers'.

-Andrew Mackay took up the baton in December 2011.
+Andrew took up the baton in December 2011.
 Andy is well known to many concert-goers in Salisbury as founder and Director of the Sarum Consort and its associated group, the Sarum Consort Singers.

 While much of his professional career has been devoted to teaching, he has a wealth of experience as a singer and conductor, beginning as a student at Trinity College and King’s College, Cambridge.
 He has been conductor of Goring Chamber Choir and Romsey Singers, and has many operatic and orchestral conducting credits, as well as being a former lay clerk at Salisbury Cathedral.